aidin36/beneath-a-binary-sky/doc/source/api.rst

 AlreadyPlantError                          Raises if a robot tries to plant on a location that already contains a plant.
 CannotPlantHereError                       Raises if a robot tries to plant on a non-soil square.
 LongRobotNameError                         Raises if name of a robot is too long.
-NoWaterError                               'Raises if a robot tries to pick up water from a dry square.
+NoWaterError                               Raises if a robot tries to pick up water from a dry square.
+RobotHaveNoWaterError                      Raises if the robot does not carry any water, but tries to water a square.
 =========================================  =====================================